azimuttapp/azimutt/libs/serde-aml/docs/namespace.md

 posts # defines the `posts` entity inside the `seo` schema
 ```

-The new defined namespace fully override the previous one, for all levels:
+The new defined namespace fully overrides the previous one, for all levels:

 ```aml
 namespace core.public